 Managing Director, NTE Ltd

 This policy applies to the personal information you give us or which we receive.
-Please read this policy carefully and, if you have employees, please bring it to their attention too.
+Please read this policy carefully.

 1. What information do we collect about you?